VEZY/PlantBiophysics.jl/docs/src/extending/implement_a_model.md

 Where `[...]` represent the lines of code implementing the model (not shown here).

 The interesting bit is in the function declaration at the top.
 This is where all the magic happens.
-The first argument is called `leaf`, and is an instance of a [`ModelList`](@ref) with a photosynthesis type that is a (sub-)type of `Fvcb`: `ModelList{I,E,<:Fvcb,<:AbstractGsModel,S}`.
-We also note that this particular implementation needs a model for the stomatal conductance (this is the `<:AbstractGsModel` bit).
+The first argument let Julia know that this is the method for computing the photosynthesis using the `Fvcb` model.

 Now if we look again at what are the fields of a [`ModelList`](@ref):